XENON1T/Xephyr/examples/README.md

 # Installation

-These example (although they work from the dir within Xephyr) can be installed, so that you have your own copy (and can mess up with the code) in the workdir.
+These examples (although they work from the dir within Xephyr) can be installed, so that you have your own copy (and can mess up with the code) in the workdir.
 It is very easy, just do:

 ```bash